 Record your findings for each drug in your notepad or document, noting similarities and differences between the drugs.

 Reflect on how this information is relevant to your naturopathic practice and how you can use it to improve patient care.
-Consider the benefits and drawbacks of each drug, and how you might approach prescribing or recommending these medications in various patient scenarios.
+Consider the benefits and drawbacks of each drug, and how you might approach recommending these medications in various patient scenarios.

 Exercise 2: Networking with Healthcare Professionals